 Conclusion: WordPress vs. Substack: Which One Is Better?

-It allows you to grow your newsletter differently and unlocks access to much better tools and extensions to do just that.
+WordPress gives you more options for growing your newsletter and provides access to a much wider range of tools and plugins to help you do just that.

 Plus, you are not just limited to paid subscriptions for monetization.
-You can extend your WordPress site to sell merchandise, display ads, add paid forums, and more.
+You can expand your website to sell digital downloads, display advertisements, create paid forums, and explore many other ways to generate income.

 If you don’t want to use WordPress but still want a more affordable Substack alternative, we recommend Kit.
-It has all the powerful features without Substack’s predatory pricing, which takes 10% of your newsletter revenue.
+It has all the powerful features without Substack’s high fees.

 We hope this article helped you compare Substack and WordPress.
 You may also want to see our tutorial on creating an author website in WordPress or take a look at some examples of the different types of websites you can create with WordPress.